Notebooks¶

 WEBSOCKET_IO_PATH: "/socket.io-nbx"

-Also, you can do it for all notebooks services prefixed with notebooks.:
+You can also apply these configs to all notebooks services prefixed with notebooks.:

 notebooks: